2015 Light the Way Grant Winner

-The Association for Library Service to Children (ALSC), a division of the American Library Association (ALA), has announced that the LGBT Center of Raleigh Library in Raleigh, N.C. is the recipient of the 2014 Light the Way: Library Outreach to the Underserved Grant.
-As the winner of the grant, the library will receive $3,000 for its LGBT Family Story Time project.
+The Association for Library Service to Children (ALSC), a division of the American Library Association (ALA), has announced that the Putnam County Library in Cookeville, Tennessee is the recipient of the 2015 Light the Way: Library Outreach to the Underserved Grant.
+As the winner of the grant, the library will receive $3,000 for their Books to You!
+Summer Outreach project.

 ALSC, a division of the ALA, is the world’s largest organization dedicated to the support and enhancement of library service to children.
 With a network of more than 4,200 children’s and youth librarians, literature experts, publishers and educational faculty, ALSC is committed to creating a better future for children through libraries.
 To learn more about ALSC, visit ALSC’s Web site at www.ala.org/alsc.

-Members of the 2014 ALSC Library Service to Special Population Children and Their Caregivers Committee include: Chair, Africa Hands, Louisville, Ky; Jordan Boaz, New York Public Library, N.Y.; Sara Hathaway, Columbus, Ohio; Rebecca Hickman, NSU Alvin Sherman Library, Fort Lauderdale, Fla; Lesley Mason, DC Public Library; Amy Seto Musser, Central Library of Denver Public Library, Denver, Colo; Amanda Struckmeyer, Middleton Public Library, Middleton, Wis.
+Members of the 2014-15 ALSC Library Service to Special Population Children and Their Caregivers Committee include: Africa Hands, Louisville, Ky; Amanda Struckmeyer, Middleton Public Library, Middleton, Wis.; Amy Seto Musser, Central Library of Denver Public Library, Denver, Colo; Jordan Boaz, New York Public Library, N.Y.; Lesley Mason, DC Public Library; Renee Grassi, Glen Ellyn Public Library, Glen Ellyn, Ill; Sylvia Aguiñaga, DIY Girls, Los Angeles, Calif.